+Length of Approval

+Approval Criteria

-Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.
-All other reviews for all drugs listed in policy may be approved up to 6 months.
-Re-authorization criteria Non-formulary exception reviews and all other reviews for all drugs listed in policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes at the time of re-authorization show: • An increase from baseline of alpha 1 -antitrypsin levels AND Slowing of decline in lung function
+Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.

+Length of Approval Approval Criteria All other reviews for all drugs listed in policy may be approved up to 6 months.
+Re-authorization criteria Non-formulary exception reviews and all other reviews for all drugs listed in policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes at the time of re-authorization show: An increase from baseline of alpha1-antitrypsin levels AND Slowing of decline in lung function